d-mon-/is-generator/README.md

 # IS-GENERATOR-ES6
-## Test if your value is a ES6:Generator or ES6:GeneratorFunction
+## Checks ES6:Generator or ES6:GeneratorFunction

  - It doesn't use fn.name